Flatdogs Camp | South Luangwa National Park

 Morning game drives usually return to camp at around 1000 depending on the season.

-Afternoon drives return to camp at around 8pm which the National Park's gate closes.
+Afternoon drives return to camp at around 7.30pm depending on what you are seeing but the National Park's gate closes at 8pm.

 The South Luangwa is renowned as the "home of walking safaris", this is where Norman Carr first offered the idea of visitors exploring the Park on foot rather than by vehicle, escaping the noise of the engine and experiencing the thrill and excitement of being at one with the wildlife and habitat at a slower pace.
 Our safari guides will explain the smaller details of the bush which you can see, hear and smell when on foot, from bird calls to alarm calls to trees and plants which have medicinal uses and tracks of the wild, so you can interpret what you are seeing and hearing with more clarity.
 Walking is usually enjoyed in the mornings when the temperatures are cooler, but can be enjoyed through the year for longer periods during cooler months.
 Each walk is usually 3-4 hours long at a gentle pace.

-Unlike most of these "Traditional Village" projects, Kawaza Village is really a living working African village where the local residents have agreed amongst themselves to invite visitors into their lives with no tourism hype at all.
-They then use the money raised by visitors & donations to pay for orphans’ education, teachers’ salaries at the school and other village projects.
-The project has won the Silver Otter Award as the best rural tourism project worldwide, deservedly so.
-During the visit, for example, guests can see and help villagers preparing maize for meals, drying sorghum, making “hooch”, hoeing the fields, building houses and also visit their local herbalist/medicine lady as well as the Kawaza school, meeting the teachers and pupils.
+Unlike many "Traditional Village" projects, Chundu Village is really a living working African village where the local residents have agreed amongst themselves to invite visitors to show them their lives.
+They then use the money raised by visitors & donations to help the disadvantaged and for their co-operative farming programmes.
+During the visit, guests can see and help villagers preparing maize for meals, collecting water and visiting their nearby school if lessons are not in progress.
 The day trip including a local style lunch costs $40 per person.
-Transfers to the village cost US$130 per vehicle for day trips.
-Overnight stays at Kawaza are also possible, for a more in-depth experience, meeting the villagers and spending the night in a traditional local hut.
+Transfers to the village cost US$75 per vehicle for day trips.
+Overnight stays at Chundu village are also possible, for a more in-depth experience, meeting the villagers and spending the night in a traditional local hut.
 Overnight stays cost $80 per person per night including all meals (entirely authentic local dishes – you eat what the villagers eat).
-Transfers for an overnight stay cost $115 per vehicle each way.
-It is also possible to organize a taxi to the village in the dry season.
-If the village visit is chosen to be done instead of either a morning or an afternoon game drive, then there is no charge for the transfers for groups or four or more.
+Transfers for an overnight stay cost $75 per vehicle each way.
+If the village visit is chosen to be done instead of either a morning or an afternoon game drive, then there is no extra charge for the transfers for groups or four or more.

 Flatdogs a la carte restaurant